andela-oakinniranye/mastermind/README.md

 # Mastermind

-Mastermind hash an interesting history.
+Mastermind has an interesting history.
 But your single task is to guess the colors the computer has in memory in the shortest possible time.

 OR